-However, any eligible writer may elect to opt out from being such a team participant and instead may enter the competition in any applicable individual achievement writing category.
+However, any eligible writer on an animated program over 20 minutes, may elect to opt out from being such a team participant and instead may enter the competition in any applicable individual achievement writing category.
 For example, a writer on an animated comedy series may choose to enter in the Writing For A Comedy Series category rather than with the animated program team, and a writer on an animated special may choose to enter in the Writing For A Limited or Anthology Series or Movie category.
 Likewise, any eligible writer on any other series episode may choose to enter in an appropriate writing category.
+Writers for short form animated programs (2-20 minutes) are not eligible to submit in the writing categories.